Performative writing

 Performative writing is a form of post-modernist or avant-garde academic writing, often taking as its subject a work of visual art or performance art.
 It is heavily informed by critical theory, but arises ultimately from linguistic ideas around performative utterances.
 The term is often applied to a bricolage of other writing styles.
 It is claimed to be politically radical, because it thus 'defies' literary conventions and traditions.

+Overview

-It is often practiced by feminist writers.
+Performative writing is often practiced by feminist writers.
 A notable current writer in performative writing is the performance art theorist Peggy Phelan.
 She describes the form as one which....